ot4i/iib-docker/README.md

 # What the image contains

 The built image contains a full installation of [IBM Integration Bus for Developers Edition V10.0](https://ibm.biz/iibdevedn).
-It does not contain an installation of IBM MQ so some functionality may not be available, or may be changed - see this [topic](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bb28660_.htm) for more information
+If you install the stand-alone image, which does not contain an installation of IBM MQ, some functionality may not be available, or may be changed - see this [topic](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/bb28660_.htm) for more information.

 # Running a container

 After building a Docker image from the supplied files, you can [run a container](https://docs.docker.com/userguide/usingdocker/) which will create and start an Integration Node to which you can [deploy](http://www-01.ibm.com/support/knowledgecenter/SSMKHH_10.0.0/com.ibm.etools.mft.doc/af03890_.htm) integration solutions.

+## Running with the default configuration
 In order to run a container from this image, it is necessary to accept the terms of the IBM Integration Bus for Developers license.
 This is achieved by specifying the environment variable `LICENSE` equal to `accept` when running the image.
 You can also view the license terms by setting this variable to `view`.
 Failure to set the variable will result in the termination of the container with a usage statement.
 You can view the license in a different language by also setting the `LANG` environment variable.

 In addition to accepting the license, you can optionally specify an Integration Node name using the `NODENAME` environment variable and an Integration Server name using the `SERVERNAME` environment variable.
+If using the image with MQ, you can also specify a Queue Manager name using the `MQ_QMGR_NAME` environment variable.

 The last important point of configuration when running a container from this image, is port mapping.
 The Dockerfile exposes ports `4414` and `7800` by default, for Integration Node administration and Integration Server HTTP traffic respectively.
 This means you can run with the `-P` flag to auto map these ports to ports on your host.
 Alternatively you can use `-p` to expose and map any ports of your choice.
+The same applies to the image with MQ where the additional ports exposed by default are `1414` and 9443`, for the MQ listener and web console respectively.

 For example: